-Against the madnesses of nationalism, small groups fight a losing battle.
+Against the madness of nationalism, small groups fight a losing battle.
 Renouvier implored his French colleagues to become members of small Protestant churches, but he was not able to save France.
-James would still belong to the past only, if he had no message for the armies that must overcome fruitless, sterile work for work's sake, production for the sake of production, bigness for the sake of bigness.
-In fact, there is in William James a legacy which is pernicious unless he is not seen in his twentieth century promise.
+James, too, would still belong to the past only, if he had no message for the armies that must overcome fruitless, sterile work for work's sake, production for the sake of production, bigness for the sake of bigness.
+Fortunately he has such a message.
+In fact, there is in William James a legacy which is pernicious unless he is seen in his twentieth century promise.
+The twentieth century William James must help us against his admirers styled 19th century.
+These admirers know everything about James and ignore his call to action.

 James the lover of the universe, and James the pragmatist may be misconstrued as the American Spengler and the American father of Fascism.
 Mussolini read James, and many Americans have admired Mussolini.
-Fascism "works", as the Nazi victories show.
-And I see many American Liberals falter and bow in admiration to mental cocktails like Rosenberg's Myth of the 20th Contury and similar pluralistic humbugs, because James has accustomed them to "a pluralistic universe" and to an impotent, finite God.
+Fascism "works" as the Nazi victories show.
+And I see many American liberals falter and bow in admiration to mental cocktails like Rosenberg's Myth of the 20th Century and similar pluralistic humbugs, because James accustomed them to "a pluralistic universe" and to an impotent, finite God.
 Polytheism is rampant in our days, as a consequence of James' resolve, however misunderstood, to give up logic squarely.
-Bradley warned James: "You are going back from Christianity to something lower".
-And James Ward wrote: "Your use of the word Consciousness seems utter nonsense, and leads to disaster."
-The masses may be made conscious of anything; if "consciousness" is man's whole pride, you can fill man's consciousness with the intent to murder as the Nazis do, and make them feel fine.
-And James' "Will to Believe" ushered in the revolt of the masses, because it withdrew from our faith its prop: Cod's faith in Man.
-The masses are plunged into night when the word "faith" is made dependent on human will, instead of meaning that God holds us in the palm of his hand.
-The Greek and Hebrew word for faith means God's faithfulness and trust.
-Your belief and mine is but the poor reflex of God's faithfulness to all of us together.
-If God did not keep his promises to mankind, nobody could talk to anybody else with any hope of success.
-Monce, we may admit that a pluralistic universe, with a finite, object-like God in it, is the American edition of all the heresics that devour Europe before our eyes.
-They also teach that the Will to Believe in any kind of God or in many gods, instead of in the true God who does not trust in one man or one nation, but in us all, and thereby unites us.
+Bradley warned James: "You are going back from Christianity to something lower."
+And James Ward wrote: "Your use of the word "consciousness" seems utter nonsense, and leads to disaster."
+The masses may be made conscious of anything; if "consciousness" is man's whole to dr is C pr b to n pride, you can fill man's consciousness with the intent to murder as the Nazis do, and make them feel fine.
+And James' "Will to Believe" ushered in the revolt of the masses, because it withdrew from our faith in God its prop: God's faith in Man.